9.3. The Power Method#

 Step 2 Repeat the following steps:

-The steps are repeated until the process more or less stabilizes.
-For instance, until the difference between the last two computed vectors is smaller that a pre-determined ‘error’ \(\varepsilon\).
+Step 2 is repeated until the process more or less stabilizes.
+For instance, until the difference between the last two computed vectors is smaller than a predetermined ‘error’ \(\varepsilon\).

 Remark 9.3.1